 EFT (Emotional Freedom Techniques) is a brief novel intervention combining elements of exposure and cognitive therapy, and somatic stimulation.
 It is often referred to as ‘psychological acupuncture’ and uses a two finger tapping process with a cognitive statement.
 It is often called ‘Tapping’.

-EFT has been researched in more than 10 countries, by more than 60 investigators, whose results have been published in more than 20 different peer-reviewed journals.
+EFT has been researched in more than 10 countries now, by more than 60 investigators, whose results have been published in more than 100 different papers.

-Efficacy has also been established for phobias, Post Traumatic Stress Disorder, Anxiety, Depression, and pain.
+Effectiveness has also been established for Food Cravings, Smoking, Phobias, Post Traumatic Stress Disorder, Anxiety, Depression, and Chronic Pain.